 The Regulation classifies insolvency proceedings in one of two ways.
-If an insolvency procedure is opened in the country where a company has its COMI, those insolvency proceedings will be classified as main proceedings.
-If an insolvency procedure is opened elsewhere (for which purpose an 'establishment' in that country is required) the insolvency proceedings will be classified as territorial or secondary proceedings.
+If an insolvency proceeding is opened in the country where a company has its COMI, those insolvency proceedings will be classified as "main" proceedings.
+If an insolvency proceeding is opened elsewhere (for which purpose an "establishment" in that country is required), the insolvency proceedings will be classified as "territorial" or "secondary" proceedings.
 Secondary proceedings can coexist with main proceedings, and indeed a key aspect of the Regulation is the way in which it governs how main proceedings and secondary proceedings operate in conjunction with one another.

-Main proceedings in one member state will be recognised automatically in other member states such that the law governing the main proceedings, subject to a number of exceptions, will govern the insolvency proceedings in relation to the company across all jurisdictions of the EU.
-The main proceedings office holder has the authority to collect in and deal with all assets of the company in the EU as if the law governing the process under which the office holder was appointed extended to the other member states.
-However, the jurisdiction of the main proceedings office holder is ousted in a particular member state if secondary proceedings are opened in that member state.
-Office holders appointed in relation to territorial or secondary proceedings (ie in a jurisdiction where COMI does not exist) only have authority to deal with assets in that particular jurisdiction and will only be recognised in that jurisdiction.
+Main proceedings in one member state will be recognized automatically in other member nations such that the law governing the main proceedings, subject to a number of exceptions, will govern the insolvency proceedings in relation to the company across all jurisdictions of the EU.
+The main proceedings office holder (a legal entity akin to a bankruptcy trustee in the US) has the authority to collect in and deal with all assets of the company in the EU as if the law governing the process under which the office holder was appointed extended to the other member states.
+However, the jurisdiction of the main proceedings office holder is ousted in a particular member nation if secondary proceedings are opened in that member nation.
+Office holders appointed in relation to territorial or secondary proceedings (i.e., in a jurisdiction where COMI does not exist) only have authority to deal with assets in that particular jurisdiction and will only be recognized in that jurisdiction.
 An appointment as a main proceedings office holder is the holy grail for insolvency practitioners and COMI is central in achieving this.

-WHAT DETERMINES COMI?
+What Determines COMI?

 This is the key question to which, unfortunately, there is still not a clear answer.
-As courts throughout the various member states attempt to come to terms with the concept of COMI, only one major case (Re Eurofood IFSC Ltd) has been referred to the European Court of Justice (ECJ).
+As courts throughout the various member nations attempt to come to terms with the concept of COMI, only one major case (Re Eurofood IFSC Ltd) has been referred to the European Court of Justice ("ECJ") with respect to this issue.
 Arising out of the Parmalat collapse, Eurofood IFSC Ltd, an Irish subsidiary in the Parmalat group, was first placed into provisional liquidation in Ireland and, shortly afterwards, was placed into extraordinary administration in Italy.
-The extraordinary administration was categorised by the Italian court as main proceedings.
+The extraordinary administration was categorized by the Italian court as main proceedings.
 Following that, the Irish court opened full winding-up proceedings over Eurofood and concluded that Eurofood's COMI was in Ireland.
 That action was appealed to the Irish Supreme Court, which referred matters to the ECJ.

-Although advisers waited with a degree of bated breath for the ECJ's decision, they were ultimately to be disappointed.
-Despite some encouragement from the Advocate General in his official opinion to the ECJ, the ECJ itself did not elaborate on what was meant in Recital 13 by the words 'administration of interests' or 'ascertainable by third parties', and hence there is still a lack of higher court guidance on the fundamentals of COMI beyond that which is being developed by individual member states' courts.
+Although advisors waited with a degree of bated breath for the ECJ's decision, they were ultimately to be disappointed.
+Despite some encouragement from the Advocate General (a functionary who renders advisory opinions to the court) in his official opinion to the ECJ, the ECJ itself did not elaborate on what was meant in Recital 13 by the words "administration of interests" or "ascertainable by third parties," and hence there is still a lack of higher court guidance on the fundamentals of COMI beyond that which is being developed by individual member nations' courts.
 In the main these have been decisions of lower courts, often in response to uncontested ex parte applications.